MrSiz/c-Code/README.md

 ## Development tool
 Viusual studio 2015

-## Liscense
+## License
 Copyright © 2016, Huan Zhao.
 All rights reserved.
 This project is governed by the BSD 2-clause license
-that can be found in the License file.
+that can be found in the LICENSE file.